Our goal is to minimize the time required to fix a bug. A huge factor that affects this objective is the quality of the report sent.

 In case you are doing internal testing and the one reporting the bug already knows who is the one who should investigate the problem.
 You can add a tag to the report by typing #your_tag by the end of the description text.
 This tag can later be used to automatically assign the report to the correct developer as explained here.

-You can also add other attachment than the default screenshot.
-You can add a video recording or an audio recording.
+You can also add attachments other than the default screenshot.
+You can add a video recording.
 If you tap on the screen recording button, the red button in the following image will appear.
 You can then navigate freely within the application.
 Once you decide to start the screen recording, tap on the red button.

 Once you start the screen recording, an audio recording button will appear on the screen so that you can add an audio recording as well.